 I like to say that 80% of marketing is customer research.

-I’m sure you agree: when you understand your customers inside out, marketing is a lot easier because you often know how to get them to take action.
+I’m sure you agree that, when you understand your customers inside out, marketing is easier because you often know how to get them to take action.

 That’s when I came across the Jobs to Be Done framework: a customer visualisation process that focuses on the problem you solve for your audience.